 Several factors must be considered to determine the return on investment (ROI) for a press.
 One of the biggest factors driving machinery investment is the amount of energy used.
 Estimates put energy costs at about 5 to 7 percent of a molder's total operating budget.
 Considering the amount of energy a typical 15-press plant can consume, energy has become an enormous cost issue.
 A-c variable-speed pumps and motors offered on most newer equipment, and as a retrofit for older equipment, can save energy by using it only when called upon during the machine's cycle.

-Other investment factors include the performance history for the machine under consideration; shot-to-shot repeatability; and whether the machine is geared toward high-volume, high-speed applications or low-volume, slow-cycle requirements.
+Other investment factors include the performance history for the machine under consideration, shot-to-shot repeatability, and whether the machine is geared toward high-volume, high-speed applications or low-volume, slow-cycle requirements.
 Ultimately, at the end of the day, what is its yield?
 Determining your ROI is application dependent.
-Some things can be quantified up front, others can't until the mold is in the press and parts are running.
+Some things can be quantified up front, but others can't until the mold is in the press and parts are running.

 Selecting the Best Equipment

-You must also decide what services you will offer, and what equipment will be needed to supply such capabilities.
+You must also determine what services you will offer, and what equipment will be needed to supply such capabilities.
 For example, even if you decide not to have a moldmaking facility in-house, you will need a certain amount of equipment for mold maintenance and repair.
 Will you do any type of secondary operations?
 If so, what type of equipment will that require?
-See the box below for a list of equipment in a 15-machine shop.
-Equipment costs follow.
+See the box above for a list of equipment in a 15-machine shop.
+Equipment costs are shown below.

 Finally, consider how your new plant will develop and assess product quality.
 During the past decade, quality issues as a part of good business operations have become a top concern for custom and captive molders.
 The OEM-custom molder relationship has always been one of interdependence, but until recently, custom molders had free rein when it came to matters of production.